How to Play Poker: A Beginner’s Guide to Poker Rules

 How to Play Poker at a Casino

-If you want to join a live poker event at a casino, you’ll need to head to the venue and approach the poker desk.
+If you want to join a live poker event at a casino, start by heading to the venue and checking in at the poker desk.

-If there’s a tournament starting, you can pay them to register.
-You’ll be allotted a random seat and table number which is usually displayed over the table or on the table itself.
-You may have to ask a floorman to point you to the table.
+If there’s a tournament starting, you can register and pay the buy-in there.
+You’ll be allotted a random seat and table number, which is usually displayed over the table or on the table itself.

-For cash games, you can either take a free seat or be added to a waiting list, depending on how busy it is.
+For cash games, you can either take a free seat or be added to a waiting list, depending on how busy the room is.

-Alternatively, you can play all types of poker online at any of the best offshore poker sites site such as CoinPoker.
+Alternatively, you can enjoy all types of poker online at the best offshore poker sites, such as CoinPoker.

 Poker Tips for Beginners